 - We actively pursue wider interests in the subject: in addition to your supervisions at Queens’ we run a general discussion meeting once a week for all Computer Scientists at the college.
 You can see more about this on our blog at http://queenscompsci.wordpress.com

 There will be two interviews.
-The first interview will seek to understand your ability in mathematics, logical thinking and problem solving.
-The second will also assess your motivation for study and potential interest in Computer Science.
+One interview will seek to understand your ability in mathematics, logical thinking and problem solving.
+The second interview will also assess your motivation for study and potential interest in Computer Science.

 All our candidates also take the CSAT on the same day as the interview.
-The CSAT is designed to help you by offering you another chance to shine besides the interview, and to give an indication of your maths and problem solving skills that you have already.
+The CSAT is designed to help you by offering an additional chance to shine outside the interview, and to give an indication of your current maths and problem solving skills.
 You can find more information as well as practice material at http://www.cl.cam.ac.uk/csat/.

 Queens’ Computer Science Teaching Staff